AquariWM/aquariwm/CONTRIBUTING.md

 yet been implemented.

 # License headers
-AquariWM's core is licensed under the MPL-2.0 license, and requires that license headers be present at the beginning of all source code added by contributors to the project.

 AquariWM's core is licensed under the Mozilla Public License v2.0 (MPL-2.0) license.
 As stated by Mozilla: